Disappearance of Logan Schiendelman

 On May 20, 2016, Schiendelman's Chrysler Sebring was discovered abandoned along the southbound lane of Interstate 5 in Rochester, approximately 20 mi south of his residence in Tumwater, with his wallet, driver's license, and cell phone still inside.
 Around 2:00 p.m. a witness placed a 9-1-1 call after witnessing Schiendelman's vehicle swerving across three lanes of the interstate; after the vehicle crashed into the center median, the witness stated he saw a man, 6 ft tall and white, exit the vehicle from the passenger side and run into the woods along the interstate.
 A search was done with cadaver and tracking dogs in those woods for six hours but to no avail.
 Neither Schiendelman nor any trace of him was found.
 Some time later, after news of his disappearance began circulating, a witness called in to report seeing Schiendelman on the day his vehicle was found on the highway, though her claim differs from the only other eyewitness who reported seeing him that day.
 She reported seeing a man resembling Schiendelman standing outside the parked car on Interstate 5 earlier that morning, accompanied by two white men.
 A sketch was made of one of the unknown men but the identity still remains a mystery.

-As of 2023, Schiendelman's whereabouts remain unknown.
-His disappearance was profiled in 2018 on the Investigation Discovery series Disappeared.
+As of 2025, Schiendelman's whereabouts remain unknown.
+His disappearance was profiled in 2018 on the Investigation Discovery series Disappeared, and in 2023 on Dateline NBCs podcast Missing in America.

 Timeline

 Background

-Logan Drew Schiendelman was born June 27, 1996, and raised in Tumwater, Washington, by his maternal grandmother, Virginia Gebo.
-His father was a Saudi Arabian native who conceived Schiendelman with his mother, Hannah, while visiting the Pacific Northwest on business.
-According to Gebo, Schiendelman's father left the United States before his birth, and the two never had a relationship.
-Schiendelman and his older half-sister, Chloe, became legal dependents of their grandmother, Gebo, after Hannah decided to move to Seattle to attend art school.
+Logan Drew Schiendelman was born June 27, 1996, and raised in Tumwater, Washington, by his maternal grandmother, Virginia (Ginny) Gebo.
+He was a multiracial (African-American, Caucasian, Saudi Arabian) male.
+His father is a Saudi Arabian native and was not present in Schiendelman's life.
+His mother is biracial, African-American with Louisiana roots, and Caucasian.